codewithfaizan/Fatima-SE-AS-03/README.md

 - Use `console.log()` for debugging and displaying results
 - Practice regularly and revisit difficult concepts
 - Follow the 10-step student rule for every exercise
+- Complete on time and get some rest whenever needed
 ---

 ## Getting Help